SH20RAJ/SkyLineCSS/docs/flex.md

 # Flexbox Utilities

-SkyLineCSS provides a set of utility classes to quickly create flexible layouts using Flexbox.
-These classes allow you to control the alignment, direction, wrapping, and other properties of flex containers and items.
+SkyLineCSS provides a comprehensive set of utility classes to efficiently create flexible layouts using Flexbox.
+These classes offer control over alignment, direction, wrapping, and other properties of flex containers and items.

 ### Display Flex

-To create a flex container, use the `.flex` class:
+To create a flex container, simply apply the `.flex` class:

 ```html
 <div class="flex">